ztz1989/software-switches/README.md

 #### Version of QEMU
 In specific, three versions of QEMU software are used in our experiments:

-* QEMU 3.0.95: Used for experiments with OVS-DPDK, Snabb, FastClick and ClickNF
 * QEMU 2.5.0: Used for experiments with BESS due to a compatibility issue reported by https://github.com/NetSys/bess/issues/874
 * QEMU 3.0.95: A modified version for experiments with netmap, since it supports netmap passthrough (ptnet).
 More details can be found in https://github.com/vmaffione/qemu